danninx/hyprflake/README.md

 # hyprflake

-A helpful Hyprland ecosystem Home Manager module
+A helpful Home Manager module for the Hyprland ecosystem

 ## Overview